ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: #faq_byol-license-key}
 {: faq}

 Yes.
 For each VMware component, one license per CPU is required.
-Currently, all vCenter Server and Cloud Foundation servers have two CPUs.
+Currently, all vCenter Server servers have two CPUs.
 Therefore, two licenses are required for each server.
 It is recommended that you provide a license key that can support the base instance and any expansion nodes that you want to add to the instance in the future.

-## Can I provide the SDDC Manager license if I use the BYOL feature?
-{: #faq_byol-sddc}
-{: faq}

-No. Our agreement with VMware requires that we must accept a client’s actual license key.
-Although the Cloud Foundation deployment includes SDDC Manager licenses, we cannot accept SDDC Manager license key files and validate them for BYOL.
-Therefore, SDDC Manager licenses are charged by IBM for all instances.
-SDDC Manager licenses represent a small portion of the overall license charges for a Cloud Foundation instance.

 ## Can I use the BYOL feature for some VMware components and purchase monthly licenses for others?
 {: #faq_byol-mthly-license}